-Direct Stream Digital (DSD) has become the big thing in high-end audio.
+Direct Stream Digital (DSD) has become a big thing in high-end digital audio.
 Simplified encoding and decoding, along with ultra-high sampling frequencies, promise unparalleled performance.
-Is this what we’ve been waiting for, or just mass-marketing hype?
+Is this what we’ve all been waiting for or just mass-marketing hype?
 This blog separates the hype from the technical facts.
-I’ll explain in what ways DSD has the advantage, and in what ways pulse-code modulation (PCM) is better.
+I’ll explain in what ways DSD has the advantage and in what ways pulse-code modulation (PCM) is better.

 A Brief History:

 In 1857, Édouard-Léon Scott de Martinville invented the phonautograph, which could graphically record sound waves.
-In early 1877, Charles Cros devised a way to reverse that process on a photoengraving to form a groove that could be traced by a stylus, causing vibrations that could be passed on to a diaphragm, recreating sound waves.
+In early 1877, Charles Cros devised a way to reverse that process on a photoengraving to form a groove which could be traced by a stylus, causing vibrations that could be passed on to a diaphragm, recreating sound waves.

 In late 1877, Thomas Edison used Cros’ theories to invent the cylinder phonograph, allowing music lovers to experience recorded music in their homes for the first time.
 Can you imagine a modern cylinder phonograph?
 Tangential tracking…no arc error…no skating error.
 The concept was flawless.

 But since disks are much cheaper to produce than cylinders, and since disk fit nicely in display bins at stores and can include larger cover art and notes, they became the standard.
 And so began the long history of the recorded music industry being more about consumer convenience and optimal profits than about optimal fidelity.

 The digital revolution was no different.
 Philips and Sony collaborated on the new standard for a consumer digital format in 1979.
-Philips wanted a 20 cm disk, but Sony insisted on a 12 cm disk that could be played in a smaller portable device.
-In 1980, they published the Red Book CD-DA standard, and mass-market digital music was born.
+Philips wanted a 20 cm disk, but Sony insisted on a 12 cm disk which could be played in a smaller portable device.
+In 1980 they published the Red Book CD-DA standard, and mass-market digital music was born.
 Many in the recording industry in the early days of digital joked that CD stood for “compromised disk.”